Mikhus/canvas-gauges/pages/documentation/user-guide/scripting-api.md

 radial.draw();
 ~~~

 > Please, take into account that ```draw()``` method will not  re-render entire gauge for performance reasons.
 Actually the most elements which are not taking their part in animation will be drawn initially only once.
-By the way, sometimes it may be required to redraw gauge completely (for example if upseting some new font face to static gauge elements).
+By the way, sometimes it may be required to redraw gauge completely (for example if upsetting some new font face to static gauge elements).
 In this case preferable way to draw a gauge is to use ```update()``` method call.

 ### Updating Values